Carlos Albán: Military career

 In 1900 he won the Battle of Calidonia Bridge with general Emiliano Herrera during the War of a Thousand Days.
-Alban died during a naval battle Panama on January 20, 1902, when the ship he commanded, "Lautaro", was sunk.
+Alban died during a naval battle in Panama on January 20, 1902, when the ship he commanded, "Lautaro", was sunk.

 Work in science

 Albán conducted research in the fields of Physics, Mathematics and Chemistry, areas that were poorly developed in Colombia.
 He tried to obtain investment to apply to industry.

 Chemistry

 He tried to make lead lenses for distilling sulfuric acid, a key manufacturing ingredient.
 His efforts enabled him to create carbon disulphide, rubber's only solvent.

 In 1872, his research on the precipitation of metals led him to draw analogies between the forms of the precipitates and certain vegetable forms, and to propose a new classification of metals that were not based on affinity to oxygen but in the laws governing "the formation of absorbency in precipitates."

 Physics

 He studied the reflection of light and invented a "trifocal light mirror."

 He invented an apparatus for producing a vacuum without the need for a "pneumo-barometer" machine.
 This was very successful in Paris and was recommended in scientific journals.

 His other inventions were a clock marking World Time, a device that allowed lifting any weight that was patented in the United States and an invention called Double Ludion which was patented in Brussels.